 Hurricane Center under AWIPS/WMO headers FZPN03 KNHC/HSFEP2 or at

 further details on this Storm Warning.

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

 A surface trough extends from near 06N77W to 07N87W to 05N100W.

 The ITCZ begins near 05N100W and continues to 07N118W to 06N140W.

 Scattered moderate isolated strong convection is noted from 04N

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-Please see the Special Features section above for details about
+Please see the Special Features above for more information on a

-an ongoing gale force wind event in the Gulf of Tehuantepec.
+storm force gap wind event in the Gulf of Tehuantepec.